 A hostname and fqdn can be provided by specifying a full domain name under the fqdn key.
 Alternatively, a hostname can be specified using the hostname key, and the fqdn of the cloud wil be used.
 If a fqdn specified with the hostname key, it will be handled properly, although it is better to use the fqdn config key.
-If both fqdn and hostname are set, fqdn will be used.
+If both fqdn and hostname are set, it is distro dependent whether hostname or fqdn is used, unless the prefer_fqdn_over_hostname option is true and fqdn is set it will force the use of FQDN in all distros, and if false then it will force the hostname use.